As we head into another pool season, I have to ask – “How’s your filter doing?”

 CARTRIDGE POOL FILTERS

 A cartridge pool filter has the simplest of design, water is pumped into the filter tank and forced to pass through pleats of spun polyester.
-The dirt is trapped in the many layers of woven fiber, and cleaned manually by removing the cartridges and cleaning with a garden hose.
+The dirt is trapped in the many layers of woven fiber, and cleaned manually by removing the cartridges and spraying with a garden hose.

 Improving Cartridge Filter Efficacy